mikeridgill/ptm_connectivity_and_density/README.md

 # Running on SCW

 A slurm file is required to run a programme on SCW.
-It is run using a command like
+There are examples of these files in the directory [slurm_run](./slurm_run).
+These files are run using the command

     sbatch run_plot_connectivity.slurm